stoermelder/vcvrack-packone/docs/transit/Transit.md

     - Added custom color LED setting per slot
     - Added option to set the first usable snapshot (instead of starting at 1) (#265)
     - Added option to disable fade CV input clamping, allowing for more extreme fade times
+- v2.5.0
+    - Fade CV input is now additive to per-slot fade time (previously CV was only additive to the global _FADE_ knob)